 At ActiveCampaign, we pride ourselves on offering fast delivery times with your emails.
 We’re able to do this by managing your campaign and email sends through our own IPs and servers, rather than relying on a 3rd party service to manage the sending for us.
 This allows us immediate access to detailed bounce and sending logs.
 However, there are some factors that can impact how quickly your emails land in an inbox after you click “Send.”
 For example, the quality of your subscriber list, your domain reputation, and even the time of day or year can all impact your email delivery speed.

 It’s important to note that the speed in which an email lands in a contact’s inbox after you click send may be completely unrelated to deliverability.
 For example, if you are sending a campaign to a complex segment or a very large list, it may take a little longer to reach a contact’s inbox due to processing time.
 In addition, complex dynamic content or a misconfigured automation can cause delays with delivery times.
 We recommend checking to see if any of these factors are at play if you are experiencing a delay in email sending.

-If you have experienced a sending delay, please reach out to our Support Team with a specific example of a contact who had the delay and we can help determine exactly where the slowdown occurred.
+If you have experienced a sending delay, please reach out to our Customer Experience Team with a specific example of a contact who had the delay and we can help determine exactly where the slowdown occurred.

 Shared IP address